- * [Seroe

 - Date unknown (station established 1881).
 Active; focal plane 51 m (167 ft);

 white flash every 6 s.
-Approx. 8 m (26 ft) post light with a square wire cage
+Approx. 8 m (26 ft) post with a square wire cage

 enclosure surrounding the beacon.
-Another photo is available, and Google has a satellite
+Wikimedia has Serge Melki's photo, another photo is available, Vincent Atoon has a photo sphere, and Google has a satellite

 view.
 The wire enclosure is designed to prevent vandalism of the light.